 The Flexible Budget

-Comparing the static budget and actual results at the end of the budgetary time period gives the manager the static budget variance and a look at whether the variances between the static budget and actual results were favorable or unfavorable to the company.
-These budget variances are analyzed by management to determine how to best budget in the future.
+These comparisons give the manager a sense of whether the variances between the static budget and actual results were favorable or unfavorable to the company.
+These budget variances are analyzed by management to determine how to improve static budgets in the future.